Illumina/strelka/docs/userGuide/README.md

 In an exome or targeted analysis it may be desirable to restrict calling to the targeted regions by providing a BED file to the `--callRegions` option.
 Note that this option acts independently of `--exome`.

+#### De novo variant calling

+The recommended workflow for de novo variant calling with strelka is to first run a multi-sample germline analysis on the sample pedigree of interest, and then analyze the resulting multi-sample VCF output from strelka with a separate de novo variant calling script, `denovo.py`.
+This script infers the de novo event probability for each variant in the proband.
+The details of this procedure are described in [de novo variant calling using Strelka](deNovoQualityScore.md).

 #### RNA-Seq

 The germline workflow can be configured with the `--rna` flag.
 This will provide